Best Maternity Leave Resignation Letter Example (Before or After Leave)

 When resigning during maternity leave, consider having a phone call with a supervisor to explain the situation.
 The employee who is resigning may want to share details regarding their decision.
 For example, is the decision one that comes from a place of finances, a place of passion, or other.
 It can significantly help guide the process and ensure that the new mother or parent is resigning appropriately.

 Once a phone call is made between the employee on maternity leave and a supervisor, they can decide the appropriate next steps and determine the appropriate employment end date.

-Employees who are relying heavily on company benefits (like health insurance), may want to have a separate phone call with the human resources department to discuss plans for transitioning their employee benefits or finding alternatives, especially in the circumstances of a newborn child and their healthcare needs.
+Employees who rely heavily on company benefits (like health insurance) may want to have a separate phone call with the human resources department to discuss plans for transitioning their employee benefits or finding alternatives, especially in the circumstances of a newborn child and their healthcare needs.

 Resignation Letter During or After a Maternity Leave Example

 Below are resignation letters and free templates.

 By Job Title

 - Maternity Leave